 It’s fair to say that architecture is more than an impressive visual statement in the form of a building.
 Creative design notwithstanding, architecture has many more facets than you may think.
 Architecture is more than how a building looks; it is a general term that covers a wide range of engineering and creative functions.

-Let’s take a look at some of the different areas and niches that architecture can touch, and then also discuss how today’s CAD technologies can most effectively turn ideas into reality.
+Let’s look at some of the different areas within architecture and discuss how today’s CAD technologies effectively turn ideas into reality.

-Residential architecture is the niche that most often comes to mind when people think about architecture.
-It’s a specific set of processes that take into account a wide range of factors, each of which can be different depending on the client.
+Residential architecture is the niche that often comes to mind when people think about architecture.
+It’s a specific set of processes that consider various factors that differ depending on the client.
 Each of these factors is carefully planned and designed, from the visual impact and functionality of a home’s exterior to how well the rooms on the inside flow and integrate.

 A commercial architect follows many of the processes and procedures that a residential architect does, but there are inherent differences.

-The visual appeal of a commercial building is vital, but the functionality and flow can be just as (or even more) important.
-For example, a well-designed shopping center will result in a better experience for customers.
+The visual appeal of a commercial building is vital, but the functionality and flow are just as critical.
+For example, a well-designed shopping center will result in a better customer experience.

 There are many factors that a commercial architect will need to consider that would not necessarily be relevant to a residential architect.
-Having a firm understanding of the various codes and regulations for safety and building requirements is an absolute necessity.
+Having a firm that understands codes, regulations, and safety requirements for buildings is an absolute necessity.

 Industrial architects have experience designing all sorts of manufacturing facilities.
-Many times, the end design is driven not by the desired style or visual requirements, but by the process flows that will be conducted within the building.
+The end design is driven not by the desired style or visual requirements but by the process flows within the building.
 An efficient design will provide adequate space for equipment, material storage, and the administrative offices needed to support an optimum production process.